amarula/chatgpt-code-review-gerrit-plugin/README.md

   .sh, .vb, .bat".
 - `enabledVoting`: Initially disabled (false).
 If set to true, allows ChatGPT to cast a vote on each reviewed Patch Set by assigning a score.
+- `votingMinScore`: The lowest possible score that can be given to a Patch Set (Default value: -1).
+- `votingMaxScore`: The highest possible score that can be given to a Patch Set (Default value: +1).
 - `filterNegativeComments`: Activated by default (true), ensuring only negative review comments (scored below the `filterCommentsBelowScore` threshold outlined further) are displayed.
 Disabling this setting (false) will also show positive and neutral comments.